The observed Fisher information attached to the EM algorithm, illustrated on Shepp and Vardi estimation procedure for positron emission tomography: Introduction

 \section{Introduction}

-The tissue for PET purposes is divided into pixels.
-The tumor charge is a non-negative function $\lambda$ on the tissue.
-Irradiated Gamma rays are split by the particles at the pixels, and detected simultaneously by pairs of detectors.
-As is common in PET scan notation, $b$ stands for pixels and $d$ for pairs of detectors.
-Let $n^*_d$ be the total charge detected simultaneously by the pair $d$ of detectors.
-These $n^*_d$ are the statistical observations.
-Let $p(b,d)$ be the probability that one particle at pixel $b$ irradiated with Gamma rays is split and detected simultaneously by the pair of detectors $d$.
+The tissue for PET (positron emission tomography) purposes is divided into voxels $b$.
+The tumor radiotracer distribution $\lambda$ is a non-negative function on the tissue.
+Concomitant with radiotracer decay, positron/electron annihilation events produce at the voxels two high energy photons, travelling in opposite directions, which can be detected coincidently by pairs of detectors.
+Let the projection data $n_d^*$ stand for the total number of such photon pairs detected by the pair $d$ of detectors.
+These projection data $n_d^*$, also termed sinogram, are the statistical observations.
+Let $p(b,d)$ be the system matrix, the probability that an annihilation event at voxel $b$ is detected by the detector pair $d$.
 These probabilities $p$ are pre-processed data mostly hard-wired into the program, considered known when analyzing the patient's $n^*$-data.

-As in Shepp \& Vardi (1982), by properly redefining $\lambda$, it is assumed w.l.o.g. that $\sum_d p(b,d)=1$ for all $b$.
-Let $\lambda_b$ be the true charge of pixel $b$ and let $\lambda_b^{(\infty)}=\hat{\lambda}_b$ be its MLE estimate (or close enough to it, $\lambda_b^{(t)}$, at iteration $t$), obtained from the Shepp \& Vardi EM-algorithm method, based on Dempster, Laird and Rubin (1977).
-For each pair $d$ of detectors, let $g^{(t)}_d=\sum_b p(b,d)\lambda_b^{(t)}$.
-The general EM-algorithm iterative step is
+Shepp \& Vardi (1982) took $\lambda_b$ to be the expected number of annihilation events in voxel $b$ during the entire acquisition period.
+Since the current study deals with the standard errors of the radiotracer estimates, $\lambda$ will be given a unit-time interpretation.
+During a unit time (arbitrarily set) there is a Poisson distributed number of annihilation events in voxel $b$, with mean $\lambda_b$.
+These annihilation events are (lost or) detected by the detector pairs to collect the projection data $n^*$, aggregated over the acquisition period of $T$ unit times.
+This will better capture and enhance the dependence of standard errors on acquisition time.

+In principle, the regression equation $p' \lambda \sim {{n^*} \over T}$ could have provided a regression estimate of $\lambda$, but matrix size prevents the application of this obvious first idea.
+The EM-algorithm (expectation-maximization) is a practical, implementable way to arrive at a version of the solution.
+Proceeding with the weighted regression idea further, the covariance matrix of the right hand side is diagonal, and due to the Poisson nature of $n^*$, the $d$-entry can be approximated by ${{n_d^*} \over {T^2}}$.
+Hence, letting $D$ be the diagonal matrix with ${T \over n_d^*}$ along the diagonal and $1$ a vector of $1$'s, $\lambda$ would have been estimated by Least Squares as $\hat{\lambda}_{LS}=(p D p')^{-1} 1$.
+The covariance matrix of this estimate $\hat{\lambda}_{LS}$ of $\lambda$ is approximately $\hat{C}={1 \over T}(p D p')^{-1}$.

+Unlike the evaluation of $\hat{\lambda}_{LS}$, that seems to require full inversion of $p D p'$, the evaluation of small minors of its covariance matrix may be accomplished locally, as long as dependence of the entries of $\hat{\lambda}_{LS}$ decay fast enough with voxel distance.